Untangling Rhetoric, Pathos, and Aesthetics in Data Visualization: Challenging Neutrality: Emotion in Data Visualizations

-As history has demonstrated, rhetoric does not always carry positive connotations.
-Studies have shown that the so-called "vicarious distress" caused by the feeling of empathy can influence social behavior~\cite{GrynbergDelphine2012DaVo, BatsonC.Daniel1987DaET}.
-In other words, if someone feels the same suffering as another person, it can result in defensive or accusatory behavior that hinders engagement with data visualizations.
-A less empathetic response can facilitate rational decision-making and help determine whether another person's suffering is a cause for moral concern.~\cite{GrynbergDelphine2012DaVo, BatsonC.Daniel1987DaET}.
+As history has demonstrated, pathos does not only carry positive connotations.
+Studies have shown that the so-called ``vicarious distress'' caused by the feeling of empathy, which can be the result of pathos techniques, can influence social behavior~\cite{GrynbergDelphine2012DaVo, BatsonC.Daniel1987DaET}.
+In other words, if someone experiences the same suffering as another person, it might lead to defensive or blaming behavior, making it harder to engage with data visualizations.
+A less emotional response, however, could help make more rational decisions and assess whether the other person's suffering is something to be morally concerned about.~\cite{GrynbergDelphine2012DaVo, BatsonC.Daniel1987DaET}.

-Furthermore, empathy is insofar problematic as it carries a certain bias, the "similarity bias"~\cite{Prinz2011a}.
-Neuroscientific studies show that empathetic reactions tend to be felt more intensely toward those seen as part of their own group.
-This means that people's subjective empathetic feelings are shaped by various biases, which means that, for example, the ethnicity of those for whom empathy is felt plays an important role~\cite{Talt2019}.

-Research suggests that images have power when they align with the audience's pre-existing values and emotions.
-Therefore, the role of image-based rhetoric is not solely about persuasion but also about priming and triggering existing cognitive and emotional dimensions~\cite{Kjeldsen2021}.

-Studies in cognitive psychology support the ancient idea that in rhetoric, thinking and emotions go hand in hand.
-This research also confirms the connection between logic, emotions, and credibility in the use of logos, pathos, and ethos.
-Visuals are not powerless, but their effectiveness depends on the situation and the audience~\cite{Kjeldsen2021}.
-The situation, facts, and cultural context need to be considered to understand this power.
-Educating people to critically think about images, especially those that confirm existing beliefs, remains an important process.